-In all of our efforts, we work closely with leading trial counsel, scholars, policy experts, and advocacy groups to shape the law in ways that enhance justice and improve people’s lives.
+In all of our efforts, we work closely with leading trial counsel, scholars, policy experts, and advocacy groups to help shape the law in ways that enhance justice and improve people’s lives.

-In 2015, the firm created a one-year litigation fellowship for new attorneys.
-Each year, the firm also regularly hires two or three exceptional law students as summer associates.
-More information on the fellowship and summer programs is available here.
+In 2015, the firm also created a one-year litigation fellowship for new attorneys.
+Each year, the firm hires new fellows, and also regularly hires two or three exceptional law students as summer associates.
+Detailed information on the fellowship and summer programs, including our alumni, is available here.